kiwicopple/paul.copplest.one/docs/blog/agile.md

 ## Agile Toolset

-If you've religiously followed what I said up until now then you'll quickly find all your problems are not yet solved.
+If you've been managing a team with no processes at all you'll quickly find all your problems are not yet solved.
 It turns out that processes **are** important, it's just not clear at the start **which** processess they are.

 ### Processes